sfera-labs/iono-mkr-mqtt/README.md

 This sketch turns [Iono MKR](https://www.sferalabs.cc/iono-mkr/) into a client MQTT.

-This sketch requires the [Iono library](https://github.com/sfera-labs/iono/tree/master/Iono) to be installed and includes the [ArduinoMqttClient library](https://github.com/arduino-libraries/ArduinoMqttClient) and the [WiFiNINA library](https://github.com/arduino-libraries/WiFiNINA).
+This sketch requires the [Iono library](https://github.com/sfera-labs/iono/tree/master/Iono) to be installed.
+It also uses ArduinoMqttClient.h v0.1.4., WiFiNINA.h v1.4.0 and FlashStorage.h v0.7.1.

 ## Configuration